matter-labs/zksync-lite-docs/docs/api/web3-rpc/README.md

 - `indexed` event parameters are not supported.
 (Even the ERC20/ERC721 events will not have the `indexed` event parameters).
 - Some methods are not supported (the exact list of supported methods can be found below).
 - The calldata will not be simulated, i.e. the `input` field of any transaction will be empty.
-- The signature part of the transactions may not be valid, since zkSync 1.x uses a different signature scheme.
+- The signature part of the transactions may not be valid, since zkSync Lite uses a different signature scheme.

 :::warning
 It is only possible to read state, not write to it (sending transactions is only possible through our original [API](https://zksync.io/api/))